tsunrise/everybody-compose/README.md

 To specify the device to use for generating the predicted sequence, use the `-d` or `--device` argument followed by a string.
 The default value is `cuda` if a CUDA-enabled GPU is available, or `cpu` if not.

-To specify the source of the input sequence, use the `-s` or `--source` argument followed by a string.
-The default value is interactive, which means that the user will be prompted to input the starting sequence using the keyboard.
+To specify the source of the input beats, use the `-s` or `--source` argument followed by a string.
+The default value is interactive, which means that the user will be prompted to input the beats using the keyboard.
 Other possible values are:

 - A file path, e.g. `my_input_sequence.txt`, to load the starting sequence from a file.
 - `dataset` to use a random sample from the dataset as the starting sequence.